WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 ## Accessing WormBase ParaSite data programmatically <a name="programmatic_access"></a>

 So far we've seen how you can interact with WormBase ParaSite data via a web browser, and how to query data in bulk using BioMart.
 In this final section we'll look at ways that you can interact with the same data but from the command line- first by downloading and processing files, and second via our REST API.
+We'll use some of the tools that you were introduced to in module 2 to do this.

 ### Working with sequence and annotation files <a name="files"></a>

 For some analysis tasks you will need to download large data files.
-For example, if running software to align sequencing reads to the genome you'll need a genome FASTA file (we met this format earlier), and if you want to see which genes your reads overlap we'll need a GFF or GTF file.
-All of these files are accessible on WormBase ParaSite in two ways:
+For example, if running software to align sequencing reads to the genome you'll need a genome FASTA file (we met this format earlier).
+If you want to see which genes your reads overlap, we'll need a GFF or GTF file.
+Sometimes, extracting data from a file is just the quickest way to get the information you need.
+Such files are accessible on WormBase ParaSite in two ways:

 1. On each genome landing page, in the Downloads section
 2. Via our structured FTP site, which you can access here: ftp://ftp.ebi.ac.uk/pub/databases/wormbase/parasite/releases/current/species/